duythai3/ubuntu/lessons/linux-filesystem.md

 - Write one absolute and one relative path for the same file.
 ## __7. Fun Treasure Hunt__
 Your mission: Create a “treasure map” on your computer.
-1. Go to /tmp:
+1. Go to /tmp: <br>
-cd /tmp
+`cd /tmp`
-2. Make a folder called treasure_chest:
+2. Make a folder called treasure_chest: <br>
-mkdir treasure_chest
+`mkdir treasure_chest`
-cd treasure_chest
+`cd treasure_chest`
-3. Make a file called map.txt with the text:
+3. Make a file called map.txt with the text: <br>
 `echo "X marks the spot!" > map.txt`
-    4. Read the map:
+4. Read the map: <br>
-       cat map.txt
+`cat map.txt`

-8. Quick Recap
+## __8. Quick Recap__
-    • Filesystem = map of where files are stored.
+- Filesystem = map of where files are stored.
-    • / is the root (starting point).
+- / is the root (starting point).
-    • You move with cd, see where you are with pwd, and list with ls.
+- You move with cd, see where you are with pwd, and list with ls.
-    • You can make files/folders with touch/mkdir and remove them with rm.
+- You can make files/folders with touch/mkdir and remove them with rm.
-    • Paths can be absolute or relative.
+- Paths can be absolute or relative.
-9. Challenge Yourself
+## __9. Challenge Yourself__
 1. Find the passwd file in /etc (it’s not a password list — it’s a list of users!).
 2. Go to your home folder and create a directory named projects.
 3. Inside projects, create a file named my_notes.txt with your favorite Linux command written inside.
 4. Read your file to check if it worked.